iiShreya/Learning-Mario-Agent/README.md

 Explore: take a random action
 Exploit: choose the most optimal action
 We start with a high value of exploration and decrease the exploration rate with increasing time steps.
+Limiting the action space to:
+0. walk right
+1. jump right
 # Remember/Memory
 For memory, we create two functions,
 - cache(): Each time Mario performs an action, he stores the experience to his memory.
 His experience includes the current state, action performed, reward from the action, the next state, and whether the game is done.